plasma4/magix-fix/README.md

 # Introducing the Magix fixer
-Magix is a mod developed by pelletstarPL for NeverEnding Legacy, a game made by Orteil (open [here](https://orteil.dashnet.org/legacy/)).
+Magix is a mod developed by pelletsstarPL for NeverEnding Legacy, a game made by Orteil (open [here](https://orteil.dashnet.org/legacy/)).
 You can follow the instructions below on how to fix Magix.
 ## IF YOU ALREADY HAVE MAGIX INSTALLED (if you don't, look at the section below)
 Paste in the following script into the console:
 ```js